ronin-rb/ronin-rb.github.io/blog/_posts/2012-10-08-ronin-scanners-1-0-0-pre1-released.md

 [ronin-scanners] provides several commands for the built-in Scanners:

-* `ronin scanners` - Starts the Ronin Console with ronin-scanners loaded.
+* `$ ronin scanners` - Starts the Ronin Console with ronin-scanners loaded.
-* `ronin scanner` - Loads a Scanner from a file or from the Database and runs it.
+* `$ ronin scanner` - Loads a Scanner from a file or from the Database and runs it.
-* `ronin scan:dork` - Performs Google Dorks.
+* `$ ronin scan:dork` - Performs Google Dorks.
-* `ronin scan:nmap` - Automates nmap scans and imports them into the Database.
+* `$ ronin scan:nmap` - Automates nmap scans and imports them into the Database.
-* `ronin scan:proxies` - Scans for proxies and imports them into the Database.
+* `$ ronin scan:proxies` - Scans for proxies and imports them into the Database.
-* `ronin scan:spider` - Spiders a website and saves URLs into the Database.
+* `$ ronin scan:spider` - Spiders a website and saves URLs into the Database.

 ## How to Help